-AWS was the first player in the Cloud Industry so many of you have probably plenty of resources deployed in AWS.
-And what happens when you incrementally add new components in your AWS environment?
+Amazon Web Services (AWS) was the first player in the cloud industry, therefore many of you probably already have plenty of resources deployed in the provider.
+What happens when you incrementally add new components in your AWS environment?
 It becomes messy.

 - I do not have a clear vision of what is deployed in my AWS Accounts